-Table 9 is a composite list of construction activity in the County for residential, commercial, industrial and public buildings for the years 2005 through 2014.
+Table 9 is a composite list of construction activity in the County for residential, commercial, industrial and public buildings for the years 2004 through 2013.
 Overall construction activity has varied considerably over the last decade.
-During the 2005-2014 period, residential construction (Single-Family and Other Units) activity reached its high point in 2008 with 1,868 permits, and fell to its lowest point the following year (2009) with 378 permits.
-During 2014, Single-Family Dwelling permits and Other Housing Units increased over 2013.
-The increase in Single-Family Dwelling permits from 2013 to 2014 may be due to a lag in homeowners filing for building permits to rebuild Superstorm Sandy-damaged properties as there have been no large single-family residential subdivisions created over the past few years.
-Data on non-residential building permits for 2009 through 2014 are not available.
+During the 2004-2013 period, residential construction (Single-Family and Other Units) activity reached its high point in 2008 with 1,868 permits, and fell to its lowest point the following year (2009) with 378 permits.
+During 2013, Single-Family Dwelling permits increased, while permits for Other Housing Units continued to fall from its recent high experienced in 2011.
+The increase in Single-Family Dwelling permits from 2012-2013 may be due to homeowners filing for building permits to rebuild Superstorm Sandy-damaged properties as there have been no large single-family residential subdivisions created over the past few years.
+Data on non-residential building permits for 2009 through 2013 are not available.